December 5th, 6th & 7th

 Does it cost to attend?

 Bethlehem is a free event; there are no costs for attendees.
-We offer this Christmas activity as a service to everyone in the community.
+We offer this Christmas activity as a ministry to everyone in the community.

 Do I need to bring my ticket?

 Please do.
 We provide tickets for those who wish to attend.
 The tickets are for particular nights and times; they help us manage the group sizes and give the attendee a better chance of getting in a group in a timely manner.

 Where and when can I get my ticket?

 Tickets will be available at Varney’s, Staples, The Manhattan Running Company and Grace Baptist Church, beginning

 Groups of ten or more may request time slots by contacting us starting in the beginning of November.
 We will not be able to accommodate those requests after the middle of November.
 If you would like to be a part of this ministry, please let us know by e-mailing us at firstname.lastname@example.org.

 How long does it take to complete the tour to Bethlehem?